AlaskaAirlines/auro/src/ALT_BUILD.md

 }
 ```

 **Warning!** Using the canonical CSS will break the chain of using Design Tokens.
-If Tokens are updated, this will require the update of the components and their canonical output.
-Use with caution.
+If Tokens are updated, this will require the update of the components and their canonical output. **Use with caution**.

 ##